tadams95/RSApp2.0/migration-checklist.md

     - [ ] Replace `react-native-swiper` with a maintained alternative:
       - [ ] Option 1: Install and migrate to `react-native-reanimated-carousel`
       - [ ] Option 2: Install and migrate to `react-native-snap-carousel`
-  - [ ] Verify compatibility of packages with no metadata
+  - [⚠️] Verify compatibility of packages with no metadata
     - [ ] Evaluate if `@babel/helper-create-class-features-plugin` can be removed or updated
-    - [ ] Ensure `firebase` SDK compatibility with latest Expo version
+    - [✅] Ensure `firebase` SDK compatibility with latest Expo version
+      - [✅] Fixed Firebase Auth initialization with AsyncStorage persistence
+      - [✅] Resolved component auth registration issues
     - [ ] Check if `fs-extra` is necessary (typically only used in build scripts)
-    - [ ] Validate `shopify-buy` SDK for compatibility with current Shopify API
+    - [✅] Update `shopify-buy` SDK compatibility with current Shopify API
+      - [✅] Updated Shopify API version from "2023-10" to "2024-10"
+      - [✅] Fixed product data transformation for variants
   - [ ] Run `npx expo-doctor` regularly to monitor package health

 - [✅] TypeScript Migration